kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 ### Normal structure

-Normally user plugin structure looks like like below.
+A normal plugin structure looks like like below.

 ```text
 kirby-blueprint-reader